komalsukhani/alioth-groovy2/README.md

 To build from IntelliJ IDEA

-    ./gradlew idea
-    ./gradlew jarAll
+    ./gradlew jarAll idea

 Then open the generated project in IDEA.

-To build from Eclipse:
+To build from Eclipse

-TBD
+    ./gradlew jarAll eclipse

+Then open the generated project and the generated subprojects in Eclipse.

 InvokeDynamic support
 ---